 that telecommunications/ICTs are key enablers of entrepreneurship across societies, with green and sustainable telecommunications/ICTs offering significant opportunities for growth, innovation, and sustainable development;

-that strengthening ICT-centric innovation ecosystems and entrepreneurship requires activating key factors such as capital, telecommunication/ICT and different skills, fostering public-private partnerships, including for financing; and ensuring open and competitive markets that enable new players to enter, innovate, and grow; and streamlining regulatory framework;
+that strengthening ICT-centric innovation ecosystems and entrepreneurship requires activating key factors such as capital, telecommunication/ICT, and different skills, fostering public-private partnerships, including for financing; and ensuring open and competitive markets that enable new players to enter, innovate, and grow; and streamlining the regulatory framework.

-that evidence-based policymaking and transparent, proportionate, interoperable and predictable regulatory frameworks that consider best practices for updating are essential for fostering ICT-centric innovation and entrepreneurship, enabling start-up entrepreneurs and MSMEs to adapt to digital transformation through affordable and effective solutions, while facilitating their integration into innovation ecosystems to collaborate with larger enterprises for the digital transformation of entire value chains;
+that evidence-based policymaking and transparent, proportionate, interoperable, and predictable regulatory frameworks that consider best practices for updating are essential for fostering ICT-centric innovation and entrepreneurship, enabling start-up entrepreneurs and MSMEs to adapt to digital transformation through affordable and effective solutions, while facilitating their integration into innovation ecosystems to collaborate with larger enterprises for the digital transformation of entire value chains.

-that sustained efforts are essential to improve the inclusiveness of the digital economy and build a sustainable, enabling, inclusive, open and fair, telecommunications/ICT ecosystem, while governments must collaborate with other stakeholders to create a robust and flexible policy environment that keeps pace with innovation in the ICT sector;
+that sustained efforts are essential to improve the inclusiveness of the digital economy and build a sustainable, enabling, inclusive, open, and fair telecommunications/ICT ecosystem, while governments must collaborate with other stakeholders to create a robust and flexible policy environment that keeps pace with innovation in the ICT sector.

 that the availability and quality of digital skilling opportunities, including through school curricula and lifelong learning, play a critical role in shaping a society's potential for innovation and entrepreneurship;

-that it is crucial to empower historically unserved and underserved communities as entrepreneurs by ensuring their access to key enablers of innovation, such as financing, thereby fostering inclusivity and equal opportunities within ICT-centric innovation ecosystems;
+that it is crucial to empower historically unserved and underserved communities as entrepreneurs by ensuring their access to key enablers of innovation, such as financing, thereby fostering inclusivity and equal opportunities within ICT-centric innovation ecosystems.

 that ITU can further enhance its role in promoting inclusive and innovative development of the global digital economy by leveraging its mandate and resources to support ICT-centric innovation ecosystems, foster entrepreneurship, and advance sustainable development,